adiman1/yellowcab-data-orchestrator/readme.md

 ## 📝 Dataset and Purpose

-We are using the **Annual Trips Done Raw datasets** provided by unnamed yellow taxi Technology Service Providers (TSPs).
+We are using the **Annual Trips Done** raw datasets provided by unnamed yellow taxi Technology Service Providers (TSPs).

 The **NYC Taxi Trip datasets** contains detailed records of taxi rides in New York City, including: